How COVID-19 Will Change the Education of Future Generations

-Schools already know that temporary classes and school structures are easy to make, affordable, versatile, and convenient.
+Schools already know that temporary classes and modular school buildings are easy to make, affordable, versatile, and convenient.
 Future schools are likely to be made of temporary structures with metal frames.
 As schools make more of these classes to maintain social distance, this new normal is not likely to go anywhere soon.

 According to Smart Space company experts, their solutions provide turnkey solutions for any school.
 Both temporary and modular classrooms are always available for schools to utilize during and after the coronavirus.
 If you are interested to learn more about this, navigate to this website.